morgan-mcdonnell/chamoli-flood/README.md

 ### References and Acknowledgements

-HMA 8-m DEM Mosaic v2 for the Chamoli region downloaded from Zenodo repository (https://doi.org/10.5281/zenodo.4532391)
+HMA 8-m DEM Mosaic v2 for the Chamoli region downloaded from Zenodo repository (https://doi.org/10.5281/zenodo.4532391).

+Landsat 8 imagery downloaded from USGS Earth Explorer.

 Maurer, J. & Rupper, S. (2015).
 Tapping into the Hexagon spy imagery database: A new automated pipeline for geomorphic change detection.
 ISPRS Journal of Photogrammetry and Remote Sensing, 108, 113-127.